Hungreeee/Reddit-Realtime-Streaming-Pipeline/README.md

 streamlit run streamlit/main.py
 ```

-As a final note, if you want to switch to using a different query (subreddit), you will have to stop the producer-consumer and refresh Streamlit.
+As a final note, if you want to switch to using a different query (subreddit), you will have to restart (terminate and start again) the producer-consumer and refresh Streamlit.

 ## Acknowledgements
 Inspired greatly by [nama1arpit/reddit-streaming-pipeline](https://github.com/nama1arpit/reddit-streaming-pipeline/tree/main)